 -Mary Oliver, “The Waves”

 The ocean compels us emotionally, yet we have treated it poorly.
 Clear-minded arguments for better ocean protections abound in the scientific and conservation communities.
 But people don’t behave rationally and the mind is not a “cool calculator”, making decisions by weighing all of the evidence.
 Rather, we make decisions based on emotions, which result from complex interplay of multiple brain centers mainly in the frontal and temporal lobes.
 In very simple terms, our political and social world when reasoning and emotions compete, emotions often win due to their primitive dominance in the intricate circuits of the Limbic (instinctive emotional) brain.

 Past conservation communication has often been pedantic, overly earnest, naive, underfunded or overly technical.
-Understanding the neurological basis for our emotional connection to the ocean, as well as our irrational mistreatment of it, and harnessing that knowledge as a force for conservation is the main inquiry of Blue Mind Fund: The Mind + Ocean Initiative.
+Understanding the neurological basis for our emotional connection to the ocean, as well as our irrational mistreatment of it, and harnessing that knowledge as a force for conservation is the main inquiry of The Blue Mind Network.

-In short: Ocean crisis + Brain research + Social marketing = Blue Mind Fund: The Mind + Ocean Initiative.
+In short: Ocean/water crisis + Brain research + Social marketing = The Blue Mind Network.

 •Build and lead a robust, diverse network of neuroscientists, cognitive psychologists, ocean conservation practitioners and communicators to engage Blue Mind themes and develop novel research questions.